Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Methods

-We optimize the parameters of the NNIP, $\theta$, using stochastic gradient descent.
-This requires computing gradients of Equation \ref{eq:topdown} with respect to $\theta$.
+Optimizing the MLFF requires computing gradients of Equation \ref{eq:topdown} with respect to $\theta$.
 The required gradient, $\nabla_{\theta} \mathcal{L}_{\text{obs}}$, can be decomposed via the chain rule as follows:

 The non-trivial quantity to compute is the Jacobian, ${\partial \EE_{\Gamma \sim P_\theta(\Gamma)}[g(\Gamma)]}/{\partial \theta}$.
-One way to estimate this quantity is by using a chain rule expansion that corresponds to each step of the unrolled MD simulation \cite{wang2020differentiable}.
-However, this approach is memory-intensive and can lead to numerical instability for long trajectories \cite{Wang_2023, sipka2023differentiable}.
-We can instead leverage the known Boltzmann form of the state distribution to construct an unbiased estimator of the Jacobian.
+One way to estimate it is by using a chain rule expansion that corresponds to each step of the unrolled MD simulation \citep{wang2020differentiable}.
+The adjoint method \citep{chen2019neural} can be used to limit the memory footprint at the expense of increased computation, but can still lead to numerical instability for long trajectories \citep{Wang_2023, sipka2023differentiable} (see Supplementary Section \ref{sec:unrolled_comp} for an empirical comparison with direct and adjoint-based backpropagation).